Surviving Sepsis Campaign

 This includes 0 pharmacology hours for NPs.

 1.0 Education hours.
-Nebraska Methodist College Professional Development assigns education hours based on 60 minutes of classroom instruction for each offering.
+Nebraska Methodist College Center for Professional and Continuing Education assigns education hours based on 60 minutes of classroom instruction for each offering.
 Participants may use these for their professional continuing education hours and toward re-licensure if so approved within the standards and guidelines of their discipline.

 In order to obtain contact hours or CEUs for a continuing education event, participants are required to complete a post test and evaluation.

-Nebraska Methodist College Professional Development recognizes that accredited status as a provider unit refers only to its continuing education activities and does not imply Iowa State Board of Nursing, Nebraska Nurses Association, Methodist Health System, or any other regulatory body approval or endorsement of any commercial products.
+Nebraska Methodist College Center for Professional and Continuing Education recognizes that accredited status as a provider unit refers only to its continuing education activities and does not imply Iowa State Board of Nursing, Nebraska Nurses Association, Methodist Health System, or any other regulatory body approval or endorsement of any commercial products.